JakeDuke/Analyzing-Dependency-Injection/README.md

 Nothing remarkable here, just a single folder with all of the files at the top level.

-index.html_ is the entry point.
-App.js requires all of the other files and builds them together when the Window Object is done loading.
+_App.html_ is the entry point.
+It requires all of the other files and builds them together when the Window Object is done loading.

 ```
-Basic_Browser_App
+MVC_list
 |
-+-- index.html
++-- app.html
 |	* Entry point to the application
 |
++-- controller.js
++-- handler.js
++-- model.js
 +-- README.md
-+-- app.js
++-- view.js

 ```